aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/linear-extrusion/applying-twist/_index.md

 // ExEnd:LinearExtrusionWithTwist
 ```

-## Step 6: Save 3D Scene
+## Step 6: Save the 3D Scene as OBJ

-Save the 3D scene in the Wavefront OBJ file format.
+Finally, write the scene to an OBJ file so you can view it in any standard 3‑D viewer.

 ```java
 // ExStart:Save3DScene